kc-li/Tonal_Aspects_CSW/README.md

 The three python scripts with prefix `process_` demonstrate how corpora were processed.

-The R markdown file (and knitted html） `Stats_report` includes essential statistical results.
-The R markdown file (and knitted html） `Stats_validation` includes the additional validations of model.
+The R markdown file (and knitted html) `Stats_report` includes essential statistical results.
+The R markdown file (and knitted html) `Stats_validation` includes the additional validations of model.

 To have a quick overview of the html files, you can prepend this fragment to the URL of HTML files: `https://htmlpreview.github.io/?` (See [link](https://github.com/htmlpreview/htmlpreview.github.com))